-April is Stress Awareness Month, and it’s the perfect time for organisations to reflect on what they’re doing to support employee wellbeing and to identify areas of improvement.
+April is Stress Awareness Month, and it’s the perfect time for organizations to reflect on what they’re already doing to support employee wellbeing and identify areas of improvement.
 In the face of change and uncertainty, stress levels are elevated, with more than half of employees reporting that they frequently experience stress at work.

-Here are a few free and low-cost ideas for organisations to help reduce employee stress:
+Here are a few free and low-cost ideas for organizations to help reduce employee stress: